Songs of Praise

-Songs of Praise is a BBC Television religious programme that presents Christian hymns sung in churches of varying denominations from around the UK.
+Songs of Praise is a BBC Television religious programme that presents Christian hymns, worship songs and inspirational performances in churches of varying denominations from around the UK alongside interviews and stories reflecting how Christian faith is lived out.

 The series was first broadcast in October 1961.
 On that occasion, the venue was the Tabernacle Baptist Church in Cardiff.
-It is one of the longest running series of its genre on television anywhere in the world.
+It is believed to be the longest running series of its genre on television anywhere in the world.